harryroshan/airline-ticket-reservation-system/README.md

 This project was implemented using HTML & CSS for the front-end and PHP for the back-end.
 The database was created and updated using MySQL.

 ## Note:-
 In order to get the website running, all the files (for e.g. css files,images,.etc) have to be placed in one single folder.
-I just have just organized them into folders for githib.
+I have just organized them into folders for githib.